nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `/comment 10 “S/Pass Holder”` will add the note “S/Pass Holder” to the applicant identified by ID 10.

 ### Exporting interviewees contacts by pageId : `/export`
-Extracts interviewees contacts into a separate address book identified by a pageId
+Extracts interviewees contacts into a separate HRConnect identified by a pageId
 Format: /export <ContactRange> <pageId>

 * Achieve an additional layer of organisation to properly arrange contacts